SNAP-Ed Nutrition Programs focus on improving dietary quality, physical activity and food resource management for adults and youth in Mason County.

-Food $ense brings a hands-on based approach to nutrition education lessons for food stamp eligible adults.
-Participants discover the importance of physical activity every day as part of a healthy lifestyle, and how choosing a variety of foods in appropriate portion sizes that are high in nutrient density support a healthy weight when balanced with physical activity.
+SNAP-Ed programs bring a hands-on based approach to nutrition education lessons for food stamp eligible adults.
+Participants discover the importance of daily physical activity as part of a healthy lifestyle and learn specifics about how to choose a variety of nutrient dense foods in appropriate portion sizes.
+These two approaches support health and well being for our community.

 - Meal Planning –Learn how to plan meals and use shopping lists to save money & time